magento/knowledge-base/src/Troubleshooting/General/magento-2.4.1-vertex-address-validation-message-post-address-update.md

 ---
 title: Magento 2.4.1 Vertex Address validation message post address update
-labels: Magento Commerce Cloud,Magento Commerce,troubleshooting,shipping,Vertex,2.4.1,billing
+labels: 2.4.1,Magento Commerce,Magento Commerce Cloud,Vertex,billing,shipping,troubleshooting
 ---

 This article describes a Magento 2.4.1 known issue where Vertex address validation is not working during Payment step when a shipping address is used that is different to the billing address.
 The issue is scheduled to be fixed in Magento 2.4.1. ## Affected products and versions